Subaru Crosstrek Insurance Rates

 Rates are averaged for all Subaru Crosstrek models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The next list is a brief review of the concepts that were covered in the charts and tables above.
+The following is a review of the primary concepts that were covered above.

 Rate Tables and Charts